sailfish009/openstructure/modules/mol/mm/doc/forcefield.rst

   .. method:: GetFudgeLJ()

-    :returns:  Factor with which the 1,4 Lennard Jones term should be dampened
+    :returns:  :class:`float` - Factor with which the 1,4 Lennard Jones term should be dampened

   .. method:: GetFudgeQQ()

-    :returns:  Factor with which the 1,4 electrostatic term should be dampened
+    :returns:  :class:`float` - Factor with which the 1,4
+                electrostatic term should be dampened

   .. method:: GetAtomType(res_name, atom_name)